IgniteUI/igniteui-docfx/en/components/charts/types/shape-chart.md

 # Angular Shape Charts

-Angular Shape Charts are a group of charts that take array of shapes (array or arrays of X/Y points) and render them as collection of polygons or polylines in Cartesian (x, y) coordinate system.
+The Ignite UI for Angular Shape Charts are a group of charts that take array of shapes (array or arrays of X/Y points) and render them as collection of polygons or polylines in Cartesian (x, y) coordinate system.
 They are often used highlight regions in scientific data or they can be used to plot diagrams, blueprints, or even floor plan of buildings.

 ## Angular Scatter Polygon Chart

-The Scatter Polygon Chart renders an array or array of arrays of polygons in the Cartesian (x, y) coordinate system using [`IgxScatterPolygonSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxscatterpolygonseriescomponent.html) in the [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) component.
+The Angular Scatter Polygon Chart renders an array or array of arrays of polygons in the Cartesian (x, y) coordinate system using [`IgxScatterPolygonSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxscatterpolygonseriescomponent.html) in the [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) component.
 This chart can be used to filled shapes of plot diagrams, blueprints, or even the floor plan of buildings.

 You can create this type of chart in the [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) control by binding your data to a [`IgxScatterPolygonSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxscatterpolygonseriescomponent.html), as shown in the example below: